Tokhü Emong

 Tokhü Emong is a harvest festival celebrated by the Lotha Nagas in the Indian state of Nagaland.
 The nine day Fall festival celebrates the end of the harvest season.

+Etymology

-Tokhü means feast (eating food and drinking).
-Emong means the Halt on the appointed time.
+In the Lotha Naga language, tokhü means feast (eating food and drinking) and emong means halt on the appointed time.

 Overview

 Tokhü Emong is celebrated in the first week of November every year and it lasts for nine days.
 This festival is associated with the harvesting of crops.
 It is also accompanied by folk dances and singing of folk songs.

 During Tokhü Emong, the adherents praise the gods for their blessings.
 Tokhü Emong is also a celebration of brotherhood, forgiveness, and oneness.
 It is celebrated through sharing of food, gifts, folklore narration and a community feast.

 During this festival, the entire Village takes part in the celebration.
 Every household have food and drinks prepared for the feast.
 Friends, families neighbors are invited to each other's house and this continues for 9 days.
 The main features of the feast are community songs, dances, feast, fun and frolic.
 Everyone attires themselves in their beautiful traditional dresses and costumes according to their social status.
 There is an air of gaiety and light heartedness everywhere.
 Gifts of food and drinks are exchanged during the Festival.
 Among friends, the number of cooked meat given denotes the depth of friendship and ties.
 For example, if one man offers 12 pieces of meat to his friend, it shows that he treasures his friendship, it is reciprocated, and he is also offered 12 pieces of meat, it means that the friendship is valued from both sides.

 In this case, should any disaster or misfortunes strikes either one of them, both of them will stand by each other no matter what.
 Thus a friendship of loyalty and fidelity was pledged.
 In case of mere acquaintances or platonic ones, only 6 pieces of meat are exchanged.